GoFundMe, now with $4B in donations from 40M donors, plots Euro expansion

 If you’ve ever contributed to a charitable fundraising campaign online in the last seven years, chances are that one of those campaigns (if not all of them) have been through GoFundMe, a web platform where people can set up and donate to campaigns for charitable causes.

-The popular site and the company that has created it have been on a long-term growth tear: earlier this year the company passed 40 million individual donors who have made a total of $4 billion in donations, up from 30 million and $3 billion eight months ago.
+The popular site and the company that created it have been on a long-term growth tear: earlier this year the company passed 40 million individual donors who have made a total of $4 billion in donations, up from 30 million and $3 billion eight months ago.

 And now it’s gearing up for the next step.
-As part of a bigger plan to become, in CEO Rob Solomon’s words “the giving layer for the internet”, GoFundMe is expanding its operations to France and Spain, part of a bigger plan to create localised services across Europe.
-By the end of the summer, GoFundMe plans to be in 18 countries, up from six currently including the US, Canada, Australia and the UK.
+As part of a bigger plan to become, in CEO Rob Solomon’s words, “the giving layer for the internet,” GoFundMe is expanding its operations to France and Spain, part of a bigger plan to create localized services across Europe.
+By the end of the summer, GoFundMe plans to be in 18 countries, up from six currently, including the U.S., Canada, Australia and the U.K.

 Often, startups embarking on international expansions are often the result of — or the driver for — massive funding injections.
 This isn’t the case here.
-Rob Solomon, GoFundMe’s CEO, said that GoFundMe will roll out in the new markets organically (that is, no plans for acquisitions), and using proceeds from its own balance sheet, since GoFundMe has been profitable for years already.
+Solomon said that GoFundMe will roll out in the new markets organically (that is, no plans for acquisitions), and using proceeds from its own balance sheet, as GoFundMe has been profitable for years already.

 “We’re doing this all on our own steam,” he said in an interview.
 On the subject of future funding, the company is not raising money right now, “but the attitude is never say never.
 There could be reasons such as an acquisition, but there are no proactive plans for VC investing, and the business is profitable.”
 (You can read more from Solomon here.)